WHERE CAN I BUY JOLIE PRODUCTS?

 Jolie products are currently available in the United States, Canada, Australia and New Zealand.
 If you are located in country outside of our current service areas and would like to place an order, please contact us directly by emailing firstname.lastname@example.org.

 Yes, Jolie Paint is available for purchase in 4 ounce sample sizes.
-Jolie Color Cards with color swatches of the whole pre-tinted color range are available through Jolie Retailers.
+Jolie Color Cards with color swatches of the whole pre-tinted color range are available online and through Jolie Retailers.
+The Jolie Color Mixing Guide also includes color swatches of all pre-tinted colors along with 300+ custom color mixes.

 DO YOU OFFER CLASSES OR WORKSHOPS?